Container Diff

 Once the images are analyzed, you'll be brought to the comparison screen where you can access various comparisons of the two images.

-In the first tab, you'll find a file-by-file, color-coded comparison showing any added, deleted, or modified files between the container images.
+In File System tab in the left navigation, you'll find a file-by-file, color-coded comparison showing any added, deleted, or modified files between the container images.
 Filters in the sub-navigation bar allow you to trim the list to just specific file attributes (added, deleted, or modified; binary or text files).

 Modified text files can be examined directly to see changes.